Norvendae is the fictional world I began developing when I was eleven. It now represents a collection of my creative work.

 Games provide feedback loops so players can rapidly experiment with multiple options to find the most efficient method of accomplishing goals.
 This skill provides incredible benefits to relationships and social interactions.

-I make games to reinforce the idea that you can meet your expectations and that by working with and for other people, you can get what you want.
+I make games to share the basic idea that you can meet your expectations, and that by working with and for other people, you can get what you want.